 I am a fan of public transportation and ride one or more buses to work or play most days.
 “Pardon me”, “excuse me”, and “sorry” are important acknowledgements of small harms.
 Criminal justice is based on the expectation of larger and more complicated apologies for harms of greater consequence.

 We generally understand others as extensions, projections, reflections, or reiterations of ourselves.
 “Do unto others as you would have others do unto you” assumes that others share your values.
 More deeply, it assumes that others think as you do – even that they think at all.
 Our propensity for copying the behaviors of others runs far deeper than “monkey see, monkey do.”
 In point of fact, researchers found that given a puzzle and a ritual, and later shown the short-cut, chimpanzees abandon useless actions, while humans repeat them for no apparent reason.
 Thus, everyone seems to be able to learn how to drive a car (or ride a bus), use a computer or a cell phone, and learn a foreign language.
-So, when you are harmed by someone else, you assume that like you they had no intention and having committed a transgression, they are remorseful, and cannot be content until they have rebalanced themselves with some propitiation.
+So, when you are harmed by someone else, you assume that (like you) they had no intent of harm; and having committed a transgression they are remorseful: they cannot be content until they have rebalanced themselves with some propitiation.

 And if that other person has no such inner needs, where do we find the motivation (“political right”) to redirect that person’s body, mind, and soul?

 Why do we feel differently about losses caused by other people than we do about losses caused by storms?
 If we protect ourselves from nature, why do we not also protect ourselves from human nature?